poole/lanyon/_posts/2021-9-08-blog-posts-as-conference-contributions.md

 contribute to such an initiative when everyone is trying to establish themselves through publications.

+# A Blog Post Conference Track

 Our goal is to create a formal call for blog posts at ICLR to incentivize and reward researchers to review past work and summarize the outcomes, develop new intuitions, or highlight some shortcomings.
 A very influential initiative of this kind happened after the second world war in France.
 Because of the lack of up-to-date textbooks, a collective of mathematicians under the pseudonym Nicolas Bourbaki [[Halmos 1957]](#Halm), decided to start a series of textbooks about the foundations of mathematics [[Bourbaki, 1939]](#Bour).
 In the same vein, we aim at providing a new way to summarize scientific knowledge in the ML community.

-# Our Idea: Blog post Conference Track

 Due to the large diversity of topics that can be discussed in a blog post, we decided to restrict the range of topics for this call for blog